Pickett's Charge: Plans and command structures

 Pickett's Charge was planned for three Confederate divisions, commanded by Maj.
 Gen. George Pickett, Brig.
 Gen. J. Johnston Pettigrew, and Maj.
 Gen. Isaac R. Trimble, consisting of troops from Lt.
 Gen. James Longstreet's First Corps and Lt.
 Gen. A. P. Hill's Third Corps.
 Pettigrew commanded brigades from Maj.
 Gen. Henry Heth's old division, under Col. Birkett D. Fry (Archer's Brigade), Col. James K. Marshall (Pettigrew's Brigade), Brig.
 Gen. Joseph R. Davis, and Col. John M. Brockenbrough.
 Trimble, commanding Maj.
 Gen. Dorsey Pender's division, had the brigades of Brig.
 Gens.
 Alfred M. Scales (temporarily commanded by Col. William Lee J. Lowrance) and James H. Lane.
 Two brigades from Maj.
 Gen. Richard H. Anderson's division (Hill's Corps) were to support the attack on the right flank: Brig.
 Gen. Cadmus M. Wilcox and Col. David Lang (Perry's brigade).

 The target of the Confederate assault was the center of the Union Army of the Potomac's II Corps, commanded by Maj.
 Gen. Winfield S. Hancock.
 Directly in the center was the division of Brig.
 Gen. John Gibbon with the brigades of Brig.
 Gen. William Harrow, Col. Norman J. Hall, and Brig.
 Gen. Alexander S. Webb.
-On the night of July 2, Meade correctly predicted to Gibbon at a council of war that Lee would try an attack on Gibbon's sector the following morning.
+On the night of July 2, Commander of the Potomac Army George Meade correctly predicted to Gibbon at a council of war that Lee would try an attack on Gibbon's sector the following morning.
 To the north of this position were brigades from the division of Brig.
 Gen. Alexander Hays, and to the south was Maj.
 Gen. Abner Doubleday's division of the I Corps, including the 2nd Vermont Brigade of Brig.
 Gen. George J. Stannard and the 121st Pennsylvania under the command of Col. Chapman Biddle.
 Meade's headquarters were just behind the II Corps line, in the small house owned by the widow Lydia Leister.